LukasKodym/pandas_tutorial/README.md

 # pandas tutorial
-introduction tu data science in py - pandas
+introduction to data science in py - pandas